 Tetraclinis articulata (Thuya Burl) - a type of softwood: "The heartwood of this species is known to contain several dermatologically active compounds including thymoquinone, carvacrol, and ß- and γ-thujaplicins."
 6

-Other woods that we are investigating further at this time include:
+Other woods that warrant further investigation include:

 Pterocarpus soyauxii (Padauk): can cause irritation of the skin, allergic contact dermatitis 9, and sensitization.
 Cross-sensitivity has occured with use of ziricote, bocote, pao ferro, cocobolo, and Macassar ebony when sensitivity has been developed to related quinones.
 6